What is Klepon?

 Of all the items above, slaked lime water is probably the one that you may not know.
 It is actually Calcium Hydroxide.
-It is used to help the glutinous rice stay soft and chewy.
+It is used to help glutinous rice stay soft and chewy.
 You only need a tiny bit of Slaked lime.
-For this recipe, you just mix ⅛ tsp of slaked lime powder (Calcium Hydroxide) with 2 tablespoons of water.
+For this recipe, you just mix ⅛ tsp of slaked lime powder (Calcium Hydroxide food grade) with 2 tablespoons of water.

 As for the colouring and the fragrance, the best is to use pandan leaves.